betterftr/autods/README.md

 Edit your instruction:
 >example
-`user_message = 'You are an API that converts bodies of text into JSON "question" "answer" format.
+`system_message = 'You are an API that converts bodies of text into JSON "question" "answer" format.
 Each JSON contains a single question with a single answer.
 You format the JSON question-answer pairs: There cant be any backslashes or symbols nor brackets.
 Only respond with the JSON and no additional text.
 Maximum 3 question-answer pairs.
 In case there are urls output them with only the domain name.
 Be descriptive in the answers and not in the questions'`

 Edit prompt template to fit your model:
 >example